Genymobile/scrcpy/README.md

 #### Multi-devices

-If several devices are listed in `adb devices`, you must specify the _serial_:
+If several devices are listed in `adb devices`, you can specify the _serial_:

 ```bash
 scrcpy --serial 0123456789abcdef